By: Robert Avsec, Executive Fire Officer

-My wife—and by proxy me as well—is a huge fan of the crime procedurals that have dominated television in recent years, e.g., NCIS, the entire CSI (and the NY and Miami spin-offs).
-A common theme I hear every week is one of the characters telling one of their colleagues (who’s usually letting some emotion get in the way of logic), “Follow the evidence.”
+My late wife—and by proxy me as well—was a huge fan of the crime procedurals that have dominated television in recent years, (e.g., Law & Order, NCIS, CSI, Criminal Minds).
+A common theme we would hear every week is one of the characters telling one of their colleagues (who’s usually letting some emotion get in the way of logic), “Follow the evidence.”

 How well are we in the Fire & EMS business doing at “following the evidence”?